pavitra93/go-openai-chatbot/README.md

 - Go 1.25.0 or later
 - OpenAI API key
+- Node.js (for MCP servers)
+- API keys for desired integrations:
-- AccuWeather API key (free tier available)
+  - AccuWeather API key (for weather)
-- Node.js (for MCP weather server)
+  - Notion API token (for Notion integration)

 ### 1. Clone the Repository